France:

 Brantes is a picturesque village built above

-since the 12th century, when it was then named Brantule.
+century, when it was then named Brantule.
+For most of

-when the Huguenots captured the village, the inhabitants of this isolated
+Huguenots captured the village, the inhabitants of this isolated village led a

-village led a peaceful life.
-Until the mid-20th century, the region played a
+peaceful life.
+Until the mid-20th century, the region played a pivotal role in

-pivotal role in sheep transhumance between Provence to the south and the Alps
+sheep transhumance between Provence to the south and the Alps to the north.

-to the north.
-However, in the 1950s and 1960s transhumance was increasingly
+However, in the 1950s and 1960s transhumance was increasingly made with trucks.

-made with trucks.
-By the end of the 20th century, Brantes
+By the end of the 20th century, Brantes had lost most

-had lost most of its population and many houses and buildings had fallen in
+of its population and many houses and buildings had fallen in ruins.
+Since then

 - Views of Brantes.